capralifecycle/github-actions-ci-dashboard/docs/Xbar-plugin.md

 It will add a top-bar widget to your mac, which polls the repos and notifies you if a build has failed.
 The 5m means it polls every 5 minutes.
 You can set this to any duration you want, such as 10s.

+Make sure to change credentials in script with a real one.
+Ours is in 1Password (`liflig-shared/Liflig GitHub Actions CI Dashboard developer key`)

 ![Xbar preview](xbar-preview.png)